Ralim/IronOS/Documentation/Settings.md

 On device help text:

-Power intensity of keep-awake-pulse (watt)
+Intensity of power of keep-awake-pulse (watt)

 ### Setting: Hall sensor sensitivity